...

 CAD design of Injection Mold

 The quality and design intricacy of the mold determines the precision and quality of the molded parts.
-Furthermore, this stage often involves significant investment, as the mold’s durability and accuracy are paramount for successful production.
+Furthermore, this stage often involves significant investment to ensure the mold finish is of the highest quality and the mold features are accurate.

 Step 4: Mold Manufacturing

-Advanced manufacturing techniques, including CNC machining and electrical discharge machining (EDM), are employed to create molds that can withstand the pressures and temperatures of the injection process.
+Molds are created using CNC machining and electrical discharge machining (EDM), to ensure durability and accuracy for the injection molding process.

 Step 4: Melting the Material

-Temperature control is crucial here, as it affects the viscosity of liquified material and the overall quality of the molded product.
-For plastics, pellets are fed into a heated barrel where they melt before injection.
+For plastics injeciton molding, plastic pellets are fed into a heated barrel where they melt before injection.
 In metal injection molding, metal powders are mixed with a binding agent and heated until they reach a molten state.
+Precise temperature control ensures the molten material is ready for injection.

 Step 4: Injection of molten material